-Convert a foundation degree qualification (or equivalent) to a full BSc (Hons) degree in audiology.
-Our accredited course is perfect for audiologists and hearing aid dispensers in the NHS, private or independent sectors.
+Convert your foundation degree to a full BSc (Hons).
+Our accredited course is perfect for audiologists and hearing aid dispensers.
+Study by distance learning while you work.

-Learn the skills you need to qualify as a hearing aid audiologist while continuing to work.
+Learn the skills you need to qualify as a hearing aid audiologist while continuing to work, with this part-time Hearing Aid Audiology degree course at ARU.
 Understand how to run a safe and successful practice and make a difference to people’s lives.
 On graduation you can apply to the Health & Care Professions Council for registration as a hearing aid dispenser.

 The course is delivered over two semesters and takes nine months to complete.
 It is delivered by specialist tutors under the guidance of the Department of Vision and Hearing Sciences through our Virtual learning environment.

 Convert your foundation degree qualification (or equivalent) to a full BSc (Hons) in Hearing Sciences, with our one-year British Society in Hearing Aid Audiology-accredited course.

 Improve someone’s vision and you’ll change their life.
 Learn how to dispense, fit and supply spectacles with our Cambridge-based Ophthalmic Dispensing three year degree, accredited by the Association of British Dispensing Opticians.
 You’ll find industry-standard equipment in our dedicated dispensing laboratory and eye clinic, where the focus is on practical application and problem-solving, including how to run a successful practice.
 Our award-winning lecturer practitioners ensure the course stays up to date and relevant to modern practice.

 Earn while you learn on our GOC accredited distance learning course, which features on-campus residentials.
 Train as a dispensing optician and take the next step towards a rewarding career in eyecare.